NielsW1/nu-module-2/pi_setup/setup.md

 This script will install all the required software and will configure the Pi to act as a Wi-Fi accesspoint.

+After the installation, reboot your Pi: `sudo reboot`

 ### On your laptop

 Connect to the Wi-Fi network `nu-pi-{name}`.
 The default password is `nedap1234`.
 If you don't see the accesspoint you